Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/static/testing/testing.md

 - Scroll down to the bottom of the page
 - Check if content is not hidden behind footer and is responsive.
 - Click on social media links Facebook, Twitter, Linkedin.
 The three links redirects to the respective social media.
+- Check if scroll to top button works

-3. Carousel
+the 3.
+Carousel
-- Go to any page from the site, the carousel will appear and show 4 slides.
+- Go to any page from the site, and the carousel will appear and show 4 slides.
 - Confirm images are visible and responsive on all devices.
 - Confirm all buttons from each redirect to the desired / correct page.

 4. Book collection focus
-- Check if 4 books of a specific collection appears
+- Check if 4 books of a specific collection appear
-- Check if Amazon link redirect user to the book details on Aamazon to purchase
+- Check if the Amazon link redirects the user to the book details on Amazon to purchase
 - Check if Save on wishlist button pushes data to profile

-> For every point mentionned above : Repeat verification of functionality and responsiveness on mobile phone and tablet via Developer Tool,
+> For every point mentioned above: Repeat verification of functionality and responsiveness on mobile phone and tablet via Developer Tool,

 #### Collections

 1. Header / Navigation bar
-- Navbar code is identical on all html pages.
+- The navbar code is identical on all HTML pages.
 Testing already completed.

 2. Footer
-- Footer code is identical on all html pages.
+- The footer code is identical on all HTML pages.
 Testing already completed.

 3. Search by collection
 - Go to "Collection "from a desktop